Home

 More formally known as the Novotel Manado Golf Resort and Convention Centre.
 As our incoming flight from Singapore did not connect with the daily flight to Ternate an overnight in Manado was necessary.
 The Novotel was chosen due to being the closest hotel to Manado airport - all other accommodation being much farther away in town.
 Pre-booked in advance through the web we paid about US$42 that, for the standard of this top class hotel, was very good.

 25 Aug.
 Met up with Josep and Dolors at Singapore Changi airport from where we took the Silk Air flight, leaving an hour late, to Manado.
 Immigration and customs very smooth - other than the visa counter not having any change for a US$50 note and having to wait for someone else to pay with small notes.
 How many visas per day are they issuing?
 Evidently no one is trusted with the takings that disappear immediately.
 A taxi to the Novotel hotel, about 4 kilometres away, was US$5.
-A late afternoon walk, in the rain, around the grounds, gave Buff-banded Rail, Olive-backed Sunbird and Sulawesi Swiftlet.
+A late afternoon walk, in the rain, around the grounds, gave Buff-banded Rail, Olive-backed Sunbird and Moluccan Swiftlet.

 Goliath Coucal